Reserve Officer Training Corps (ROTC)

 Valparaiso University provides students with an opportunity to join either the Air Force or the Army ROTC through a partnership with the University of Notre Dame.

 In exchange for a commitment to serve in the Air Force or Army, each student receives financial assistance to pay for tuition and expenses while going through officer training.
 Air Force and Army ROTC scholarships range in length, but can be awarded for up to four years.
-These scholarships pay up to full tuition for the Army Program and up $15,000 for the Air Force Program, plus laboratory fees.
+These scholarships pay up to full tuition for the Army Program and up to $15,000 for the Air Force Program, plus laboratory fees.
 Cadets are also given an annual stipend to purchase textbooks and cover incidental fees.
-Cadets also receive $250-$400 per month during the school year.
+Cadets also receive $250 to $400 per month during the school year.
 After graduation – as an officer – you will enjoy a salary and a full range of benefits comparable to your civilian counterparts.

 While attending college, you pursue an academic major of your choice.
 You take ROTC classes in addition to those required to achieve your degree.
 Normally, you will be expected to take one ROTC academic course along with a leadership laboratory each semester.
 Upon graduation and successful completion of the program, you will receive a commission in the Air Force or Army as a second lieutenant.